What do phishers and vampires have in common?

 Many languages contain glyphs that look identical, or very similar, to a Latin equivalent.
 When they display in your browser, it may look indistinguishable to the real thing.

 Luckily, most browsers have ramped up security in response to this vulnerability.
-However, you can also copy and paste the URL into an online checker to detect if there are unusual characters.
+However, you can also copy and paste the URL into an URL checker to detect if there are unusual characters.

 Check that the website uses HTTPS protocol instead of HTTP.